Do you want to read this post later? You can download a PDF version!

 In my case, I am happy with the dates I have, hence I can move on to set the other filters.
 I select Max 1 Stop from the list on the left, because in my example London is quite close to Rome and I have no intention to waste my time touring for airports for such a short trip.
 Of course, when the distance is greater, sometimes it’s inevitable.

 Some of the most important filters, for me, are the Time Of The Day (both Outbound and Return).
 I think it’s pointless to score a good price for a flight if my arrival time is in the middle of night, when all I can do is going to sleep.
 It means I will pay for an extra night in my hotel/apartment, which will nullify the fact that I saved some money by booking that uncomfortable flight in the first place.
 Besides, I want to spend as much time as possible in my desired destination.
-Hence, I always set the Time Of The Day filters so as to see flights that will depart at least in the late afternoon the day of my arrival, and that will leave at least beyond lunchtime when I return home.
+Hence, I always set the Time Of The Day filters so as to see flights that will depart in the early afternoon by the latest on the day of my arrival, and that will leave at least beyond lunchtime when I return home.

 Scrolling down the page I see the Origin and Destination Airport.
 In my case, as I don’t want to land to airports that are too far from London, I uncheck the Luton and Stansted airports so that Momondo, as a result, shows me only flights arriving in London City, Gatwick and Heathrow airports.